newfundcap/ddvc-hackathon-2025/README.md

 ## Installation

 ## Documentation
-The following project on startup sourcing receives inputs about opportunities from various sources, such as pitch decks, urls, data providers, and more, and outputs a filtered and ranked list of the startups in descending order.
+The following project on startup sourcing receives inputs about opportunities from various sources, such as pitch decks, urls, data providers, and more, and outputs a filtered and ranked list of the startups in descending order, based on how they match with particular funds of a company.